Jatinsinha03/IP_Guardian/README.md

 ## 🛡️ Project Overview

 **IPGuardian** is a revolutionary decentralized platform that empowers creators to protect, monetize, and trade their intellectual property assets on the blockchain.
-Built on the 0G testnet and powered by Walrus decentralized storage, IPGuardian transforms how creators manage their digital assets by providing transparent ownership, flexible monetization, and secure storage solutions.
+Built on the Flow testnet and powered by Walrus decentralized storage, IPGuardian transforms how creators manage their digital assets by providing transparent ownership, flexible monetization, and secure storage solutions.

 ## 🌟 Key Features